Karin Housley: Political campaigns

 In her first campaign for public office, Housley ran for the Minnesota Senate in 2010 and narrowly lost to DFL incumbent Katie Sieben.
 After redistricting placed Housley's residence in a new district, she was elected to the Senate in 2012, defeating her opponent by 1% of the vote.
 She was reelected in 2016 by more than 20 points.
 Housley was reelected again in 2020 and 2022.

 In 2014, Housley was selected by Republican gubernatorial candidate Scott Honour, a businessman from Orono, to be his candidate for lieutenant governor of Minnesota.
 They lost the 2014 Republican primary to Jeff Johnson.

 In December 2017, Housley announced her candidacy for the Republican nomination in the 2018 special election for United States Senate.
 The seat was vacated by Al Franken, who resigned amid allegations of sexual misconduct.
 Governor Mark Dayton appointed Lieutenant Governor Tina Smith to fill the vacancy, and Smith announced her candidacy for election to the seat.
-Housley won the Republican primary and lost to Smith in the general election.
-Housley was criticized during the campaign for a 2009 Facebook post in which she made a comparison between then-First Lady Michelle Obama's posture and Ronald Reagan's character in Bedtime for Bonzo.
+Housley comfortably won the Republican primary but lost to Smith in the general election.
+Housley was criticized during the campaign for a 2009 Facebook post in which she made a comparison between then-First Lady Michelle Obama's posture and the chimpanzee in Bedtime for Bonzo.

 In March 2019, Housley registered a political action committee to assist conservative candidates running for office in Minnesota, fueling speculation that she would run for the same U.S. Senate seat again in 2020.
 She ultimately decided against it, instead announcing she would run for reelection to the Minnesota Senate.

 Personal life

 After living in Buffalo, Winnipeg, St. Louis, Calgary, New Jersey, Washington, D.C., Chicago, Toronto, and Phoenix during Phil's National Hockey League career, the Housleys moved back to Minnesota in 2003.
 Karin and Phil have four children, all graduates of Stillwater Area High School, and four grandchildren.
 They reside in Stillwater, where Housley also owns a real estate business.
+She is Lutheran.